Convex-Dev/design/cad/002_values/README.md

 ### Canonical Encoding

-All CVM values MUST have a unique canonical **Encoding** as a fixed length sequence of bytes.
+All CVM values MUST have a unique canonical **encoding** as a fixed length sequence of bytes.
 See [Encoding CAD](/cad/003_encoding/README.md) for full specification.

 CVM values are **defined to be equal** if and only if their Encoding is identical.

 ### Value ID

-Each unique CVM value is defined to have a **Value ID** that is equal to the SHA3-256 hash of the value's Encoding.
+Each unique CVM value is defined to have a **Value ID** that is equal to the SHA3-256 hash of the value's encoding.

-The Value ID is important, since it makes it possible to refer to Values using a relatively small fixed-length reference type.
+The Value ID is extremely important, because:
+- It makes it possible to refer to values using a small fixed-length reference suitable for content-addressable storage
+- The Value ID makes it possible to cryptographically verify that content is correct in an efficient way (since it acts as the Merkle root of the value when seen as Merkle tree).

 ## Types

 ### Primitive Types

+#### Integers

+An integer is a a whole number (positive or negative) as commonly defined in arithmetic.

+Convex allows big integers up to the size of 32768 bits, i.e. around `1.4*10^9864`.
+This may be extended in the future, though we haven't found a sensible use case that is likely to require integers this large.

 #### Long

 A Long is a 64-bit, signed integer.
+Longs are the subset of integers within this 64-bit range.
+For efficiently reasons, Convex automatically uses longs in place of big integers where possible: from a developer perspective, there is usually no need to distinguish between the two.

 Examples: